Contingency Table in R

-Contingency table can have 2, 3, 4 or more dimensional tables.
+Contingency tables can have 2, 3, 4, or more dimensional tables.
 The Chi-square tests help us to test the independence of two attributes.

-As usual chi-square value greater than the tabled value reject the null hypothesis and accept alternate hypothesis.
+As usual chi-square value greater than the tabled value rejects the null hypothesis and accepts the alternate hypothesis.

 When we use the Fischer Exact test?

-If the any of the cell count is less than 5 Fischer exact tests are more ideal compared to the chi-square test.
+If any of the cell counts are less than 5 Fischer exact tests are more ideal compared to the chi-square test.

-When sample size is large and cell frequencies are more than 5 chi square test is appropriate.
+When the sample size is large and cell frequencies are more than 5 chi-square test is appropriate.